-Differences between the ubos-target container and a typical UBOS production system
+Are there any differences between the ubos-target container and a typical UBOS production system?

-is very similar to a typical UBOS production system, on either virtualized
+ubos-target container is very similar to a typical UBOS production system,

 The main differences are: